 “He asked them, ‘But who do you say that I am?’
 Peter answered him, ‘You are the Messiah.’” vs. 29

-Thought for the Day: Why is it absurd to say that Jesus was the Christ?
+Thought for the Day: Who do I say that Jesus is?